 - Active recovery is an excellent way to speed up recovery time and to reduce discomfort.
 It means exercising at a lower intensity and/or volume (e.g. walking, gentle jogging, swimming and resistance training using light weights or body-weight), choosing a type of exercise that works the specific aching muscles.

-- Manual therapy such as osteopathy and/or superficial sports massage may reduce the accumulated lactic acid within your muscles and facilitate tissue repair.
+- Osteopathy and/or superficial sports massage may reduce the accumulated lactic acid within your muscles and facilitate tissue repair.
 Deep tissue massage should be avoided during the first 24-hours.

 - Pressure garments such as compression socks can help to maintain blood flow and reduce discomfort and swelling.